The Smiths (album): Recording and production

-While recording a BBC session for Dave Jensen in August 1983, The Smiths met producer John Porter, who was working in one of the studios.
+While recording a BBC session for Dave Jensen in August 1983, the Smiths met producer John Porter, who was working in one of the studios.
 Travis, harbouring reservations about the group's session with Troy Tate, gave Porter a cassette of the sessions beforehand in the hopes that he could remix them.
 Porter told Travis that the sessions were "out of tune and out of time".
 Feeling the Tate sessions were unsalvageable, Porter offered to re-record the album himself.
-Despite praising the work with Tate, only a week prior, to the press by stating "we've done everything exactly right and it'll show", Smiths singer Morrissey accepted (as did Travis), while Marr hesitantly agreed.
-Marr would later claim in his autobiography that when the band heard the finished work done under Tate, Morrissey didn't like the album and the others weren't entirely happy with the results either.
-"I could hear myself that the mixes sounded underproduced and were not the finished article that we needed as our introduction to the world," Marr wrote.
-"Why it was deemed necessary to scrap the album entirely rather than just mix it again I didn't know, but I wasn't going to make too much of it...it was a document of how the band really were at that point though...".
+Despite praising the work with Tate, only a week prior, to the press by stating "we've done everything exactly right and it'll show", Morrissey accepted (as did Travis), while Marr hesitantly agreed.
+Marr later recalled that when the band reviewed the completed recordings, Morrissey was dissatisfied and the rest of the group shared some reservations.
+Marr admitted the mixes sounded underproduced and not suitable as their debut, though he felt the recordings still captured the band's true sound at the time.
+He was unsure why the album was scrapped entirely rather than simply remixed, but chose not to contest the decision.